What is play therapy?

 What happens in a play therapy session?

-Play therapy involves different modalities, but primarily involves non-directive play which may occur individually or with other members of the family present.
-There may also be skill building or more directive strategies used depending on your child’s treatment goals.
-Typically a play therapy session is child-centered and child-directed, meaning that the child will choose what to play.
-The therapist includes a wide variety of toys to play with, including games, puppets, sand play toys, and others which can be used in symbolic play.
-Th therapist plays with the child, if invited, and other times, the therapist will observe.
+Play therapy may involve several different modalities, but typically play therapy is child-directed, child-centered, and strengths-based.
+There may also be skill building or more directive strategies used depending on your child’s treatment goals, age, and interests.
+The therapist includes a wide variety of toys and options, including a dollhouse, sand tray, games, puppets, art, music, dance, etc. There are lots of ways therapists may engage children, encourage symbolic play, growth of executive functioning, increased social skills, and emotional regulation.
+The therapist plays with the child, if invited, and other times, the therapist will observe.
 The relationship with the therapist is key in providing a sense of safety which allows the child to pursue the play that they need in order to work toward healing.

 How long will my child need play therapy?

 Because children and families are all different and experience healing at different rates, it is difficult to determine a typical length of treatment.
-However, it is my experience that treatment can last anywhere from a few months to more than a year.
-We will continue to assess progress toward goals and ongoing relevance of these goals, and together determine how long therapy needs to last.
-Typically when we decide that treatment is nearly complete we will conduct 2-3 sessions to provide the child with a positive end to therapy.
-Because the therapeutic relationship is such an important part of treatment, it is imperative that the child is given an opportunity to prepare for and experience a health end to treatment.
+Treatment can last anywhere from a few months to more than a year.
+ECWP clinicians will continue to assess progress toward goals and ongoing relevance of these goals, and working together with parents and children, will determine when treatment goals are sufficiently met.
+Because the therapeutic relationship is such an important part of treatment, it is imperative that the child is given an opportunity to prepare for and experience a healthy end to treatment.

 Why do you have a dog in session?
 What is Animal-Assisted Therapy?